 - Last updated:

-The Sunshine Coast’s population and economy has expanded rapidly leading to an increase in energy use and greenhouse gas emissions.
+The Sunshine Coast’s population and economy has expanded rapidly in the past few decades.
+This has led to an increase in energy use and greenhouse gas emissions.

-Cheap energy, in the form of electricity and fuel, has underpinned that expansion — but this shows signs of coming to an end with both electricity and fuel prices on the rise.
+Cheap energy, in the form of electricity and fuel, has underpinned that expansion.
+This is showing signs of coming to an end with both electricity and fuel prices becoming more volatile and rising.

-Moving to cleaner and renewable energy is the way forward and will help prepare the Coast for a low carbon, low oil future — creating diverse economic opportunities along the way.
+Moving to cleaner and renewable energy is the way forward.
+It will help prepare the Coast for a low carbon, low oil future — creating diverse economic opportunities in the high value cleantech industry along the way.

-Since the Energy Transition Plan was adopted, council has developed the Sunshine Coast Solar Farm project to offset its entire consumption of electricity each year.
-The 15 megawatt solar farm will be the first utility scale solar farm built by a Local Government in Australia.
-It will complement the 40,000 solar rooftops that have been installed by the Sunshine Coast community over the past five years.
+It complements the 50,000 solar rooftops installed by the Sunshine Coast community over the past ten years.
 These developments substantially contribute towards the Sunshine Coast Council’s vision to be the most sustainable region in Australia – vibrant, green, diverse.

 The future risks associated with peak oil and the ensuing energy transition are explained in the Peak Oil Background Study.

-The Draft Energy Transition Plan was available for public comment in October and November 2010.
-Council reviewed the submissions received on the draft document and considered these when finalising the Energy Transition Plan.
+The Draft Energy Transition Plan was available for public comment in October 2010.
+Council reviewed the submissions and considered these when finalising the Energy Transition Plan.